sauvc/rulebook/rulebook.md

 A team may consist of up to **eight** participants and up to 3 faculty co-supervisors.
 At least half of the participants must be students at the time of registration.

+## Video Submission

+All teams are to submit a (maximum 5 minutes long) video of their AUV at least 1 week prior to the competition.
+The video should showcase the AUV swimming underwater for at least 10 seconds.
+Videos will be reviewed by the organizing committee and accepted videos will count towards the Certificate of Participation.

+## Qualification

+- AUVs have to pass a qualifying round before they can participate in the main arena.
+- To qualify an AUV has to swim between two underwater markers separated by 10 meters and without surfacing or touching the bottom/wall.
+- The time taken to pass the qualifier round decides the sequence in which the teams will participate in the final round of the competition.
+The team that finished the last in the qualifying round would participate first in the final round.

 ## The Arena

 The challenge will be held in an olympic sized swimming pool.
 There are 4 tasks in the challenge: